-Benzodiazepines are a class of psychoactive drugs used to treat anxiety, insomnia, and a range of other conditions.
-They are one of the most widely prescribed medications in the US, particularly among elderly patients.
+Benzodiazepines are a class of psychoactive drugs used to treat a range of conditions, including anxiety and insomnia.
+They are one of the most widely prescribed medications in the United States, particularly among elderly patients.

-Short term use of these mediations are generally safe and effective.
-However, the long term use of benzodiazepines is very controversial, because of the potential of tolerance, dependance and other adverse effects.
+Short term use of these medications is generally safe and effective.
+However, the long term use of benzodiazepines is controversial, because of the potential of tolerance, dependence, and other adverse effects.

 Fast facts on benzodiazepines